thezimmee/os-zimmee/README.md

 <!--
 ## TODO
 - add command to toggle between amethyst and kwm
+- add feature to disable an app from CONFIG__disabled_apps
 - find keyboard shortcut to move window to next/prev space
 - configure kwm:
 	- Add ability to save layouts